ChatTriggers/slate/source/includes/_objects.md

 # Inventory

 The Inventory object contains methods used for getting information about the user's inventory.
+It can be called through `Player.getInventory()`.
+More about the `Player` class can be found [later](#player).

 ## Example